SamAinsworth/gem5-triangel/README.md

 =======================

 * Linux operating system (We used Ubuntu 22.04)
-* A SPEC CPU2006 iso, placed in the root directory of the repository (We used v1.0).
+* A SPEC CPU2006 iso, if you are creating new checkpoints, placed in the root directory of the repository (We used v1.0).

 Installation and Building
 ========================